Sonya Kilkenny: Politics

-She previously contested the federal Division of Dunkley for Labor at the 2013 federal election.

 Kilkenny was appointed as Minister for Corrections, Minister for Youth Justice, Minister for Victim Support and Minister for Fishing and Boating as part of a June 2022 cabinet reshuffle.
 She was sworn in on 4 July, a week after the rest of the cabinet, due to isolating after contracting COVID-19.

-On 5 December 2022, Kilkenny was sworn in as the Minister for Planning and the Minister for Outdoor Recreation.
+After holding her seat at the 2022 Victorian state election Kilkenny was sworn in as the Minister for Planning and the Minister for Outdoor Recreation in December 2022.

+In October 2023, Kilkenny was appointed as Minister for the Suburbs, in addition to continuing as Planning Minister.

+In December 2024, Kilkenny was sworn in as the 56th Attorney-General of Victoria, in addition to continuing as Minister for Planning.